 The default debug configuration enables the board to be fully controlled by the S32K144 MCU (via IC) and the GUI.
-Figure 3 shows the default jumper and switch configuration for an FS2320 part.
+Figure 3 shows the default jumper and switch configuration for a FS2320 part only.
+See below for FS2300 default jumpers and switches configuration.